The Pinkprint: Title and release date

-Covert art
+Cover art

 On November 2, 2014, Minaj released the album's artwork, which was created by Joe Perez's design studio, who works for Kanye West's creative team Donda.
 It displays a "sandy" textured pink "splatter" with a thumbprint placed in the middle of a black background on the standard version and a white background for the deluxe version.
 On December 1, 2014, the track listing was released to the public, and confirmed collaborations with Ariana Grande, Beyoncé, Drake, Lil Wayne, Chris Brown, Jeremih, Meek Mill, LunchMoney Lewis, Jessie Ware and Skylar Grey.

 Live performances

 On November 23, 2014, Minaj performed "Bed of Lies" at the American Music Awards.
 On December 6, 2014, Minaj appeared as a musical guest on an episode of NBC's Saturday Night Live alongside host James Franco.
 She performed three songs from the album: "Bed of Lies", "Only" and "All Things Go".
 She also participated in a few skits.
 During album release week, Minaj visited a few talk shows in promotion for the album.
 On December 15, Minaj appeared on The Ellen DeGeneres Show for an interview and also performed "Bed of Lies".
 On December 16, Minaj appeared on The Today Show for an interview and another performance.
 That same night, she appeared on The Tonight Show Starring Jimmy Fallon for an interview.
 On December 18, Minaj appeared on 106 & Park as the show's final guest artist to discuss the album and the show's legacy.
 On December 19, Minaj appeared on The Real for an interview.
 On January 18, 2015, MTV aired My Time Again, a documentary filmed during the final stages of the making of The Pinkprint, which featured behind the scenes clips of Minaj in the studio and in rehearsals, and interviews with Minaj and footage of her with her family.
 In May 2015, she performed "The Night Is Still Young" and "Hey Mama" at the Billboard Music Awards.
 Minaj also opened the 2015 MTV Video Music Awards with a performance of "Trini Dem Girls", then "The Night Is Still Young" and "Bad Blood" with Taylor Swift.